Sergio Vázquez: Playing career

 Vázquez played as a defender for a selection of club teams in Argentina and Chile.

 He began his career at Ferro Carril Oeste in 1985, he left the club in 1991 and had short spells playing for Racing Club and Rosario Central before moving to Universidad Católica in Chile.
 In 1996, he returned to Argentina to play a single season for Banfield and in 1997 he moved to Avispa Fukuoka in the J1 League before he retired from playing.

 Vázquez was selected for the Argentina squad for the 1994 FIFA World Cup.

 Managerial career

 In 2005 Vázquez became manager of 4th division club Villa Dálmine but his reign at the club lasted less than a year.

-On December 16, 2006 Vázquez was announced as the new manager of 3rd division side Club Deportivo Armenio but his reign as manager didn't last long as he was replaced only five games into the Clausura 2007 season.
+On 16 December 2006, Vázquez was announced as the new manager of 3rd division side Club Deportivo Armenio but his reign as manager didn't last long as he was replaced only five games into the Clausura 2007 season.

+Personal life

+He is nicknamed Charly due to his resemblance to the well-known Argentine musician Charly García.